-A pandemic, economic uncertainty and social distancing — what a kerfuffle we are in right now.
+A pandemic, economic uncertainty, and social distancing — what a kerfuffle we are in right now.

 As marketing leaders, it’s an incredibly difficult time to direct our teams.
 Everyone is struggling to navigate our current situation.
-Yet, while we’re all figuring out how to juggle emotions, families, dogs, toilet paper shortages, and a calendar full of conference calls, the revenue team has to press on in building pipeline and establishing predictable growth.
+Yet, while we’re all figuring out how to juggle emotions, families, dogs, toilet paper shortages, and a calendar full of conference calls, the revenue team has to press on in building a pipeline and establishing predictable growth.
 It can’t be done the way we did it before.

 How Do We Engage With Potential Customers?

 I’m used to having the answers and providing my team with a plan of action — but I’ve been stumped by our current situation.
 I mean, what direction do I give my team at a time like this?
 How do I tell them to keep engaging with prospects when things are changing every single day?
-It’s not as simple as saying “do your best” or “use good judgment” or “be empathetic.”
+It’s not as simple as saying, “do your best,” or “use good judgment,” or “be empathetic.”

 Yes, of course, those are all great things for your team to do.
 However, we must have a real strategy — with formulas to back it up (I love a good formula) — to navigate these unusual circumstances.
 This strategy must use tactics supported by behavioral insights.
 What you do next has to be backed by knowledge about what buyers actually are doing right now and who’s in-market for your solutions.